palera1n/docs/COMMONISSUES.md

 The exact cause depends on the preceding error messages, so send a log.
 A common cause is trying to use the create fakefs (`-c`) option when rejailbreaking.
 You need to remove that option if it's not your first time jailbreaking since last restoring rootfs.

 #### **Timed out waiting for download mode**
-This is usually caused by a bad DFU state.
-Reboot and try again.
+If the device is stuck on the Apple logo, unplug and replug the device.

+If the device booted up to normal mode, try jailbreaking again and make sure you entered DFU correctly.
+Entering DFU straight from normal mode is known to cause issues (at least on A11).
+You should enter recovery mode first and let palera1n guide you to enter DFU.
+(This will require a USB-A cable, it won't work with most USB-C cables)

+If the device is stuck in recovery mode:
+- Make sure you [restored rootfs](https://ios.cfw.guide/removing-palera1n-legacy/) with palera1n.sh if you used tethered before, as palera1n-c does not support creating or booting a tethered setup
+- Try exiting recovery mode using `palera1n -n`
+- If it's still recovery looping and you can't exit, your SSV seal is most likely broken.
+Use the [apfs-reseal script](https://github.com/0xallie/apfs-reseal) to fix it.
+(This script currently only works fully automatically on macOS.
+If you're on Linux, join the [Discord server](https://dsc.gg/palera1n) and ask `@alexia#0003` for guidance.)
+- As a last resort, try updating in iTunes/Finder, and if that doesn't fix it, restore.

-Things to check:
+Other things to check:
-- Use a USB-A cable, not USB-C.
-  - If you have an Apple Silicon Mac, you may need a USB hub rather than a single-cable adapter.
+- Use a USB-A cable, not USB-C (if you have an Apple Silicon Mac, you may need a USB hub rather than a single-cable adapter).
 - Start from normal or recovery mode, as going straight to DFU usually causes issues.
 - Use a computer with an Intel or Apple Silicon CPU, as AMD has issues.